PRICING AND MARKETING YOUR FREELANCE 3D MODELING & RENDERING BUSINESS

-If the client adds on to the scope of the project, always revisit the original quote/contract with them to see if this goes beyond the original scope and adjust as necessary.
+If the client adds to the scope of the project, constantly revisit the original quote/contract with them to see if this goes beyond the original scope and adjust as necessary.
 Watch for “scope creep”!

-Some may opt for a combo.
-Give an project rate and then an hourly fee for any extra work added on.
+Some may opt for a combo, give a project rate, and an hourly fee for any extra work.
 This is great for longer projects that are difficult to quote.

 No matter what you decide to charge, always require a retainer before the work begins, with the remainder payable in either increments or at the conclusion depending on the length of the project.
 (The longer the project, the more appropriate it is to collect fees in intervals throughout.)
 You may even elect to have the entire fee collected in the beginning.
-It can be difficult and awkward to chase someone down for fees that are past due.
+It can be difficult and awkward to chase someone down for past-due fees.

 Marketing is a topic much too large for one small blog post.
-There are many great ways to market your 3D modeling and rendering services (some ideas listed below), but nothing will rival with your portfolio speaking for itself, and word of mouth referrals.
+There are many great ways to market your 3D modeling and rendering services (some ideas are listed below).
+Still, nothing will rival your portfolio, speaking for itself and word-of-mouth referrals.

 Building a portfolio is a bit less complicated for 3D modelers because you can sit down and create something with SketchUp.
-There is no need to have a real client, you can create drawings from a case study.
-You can practice on the spaces in your home, office or the homes of friends.
-This will take a bit a creativity and redesign on your part, but it will be a great way to flex that creative muscle.
+There is no need for an actual client; you can create drawings from a case study.
+You can practice on the spaces in your home, office, or friends' homes.
+This will take a bit of creativity and redesign, but it will be a great way to flex that creative muscle.
 Once you have created drawings, post them to your website.